 Bud McKinney is a retired FBI Agent.
 In 2005, he established Strategic Leader, Incorporated (SLI), a consulting business in strategic leadership development and risk management.
 SLI’s initial contract was for conducting international compliance investigations in Foreign Corrupt Practices Act matters with the US Department of Justice, the Securities and Exchange Commission, Tyco International, and White and Case Law Firm.
 SLI led investigative teams of retired FBI Agents, lawyers, and accounts for some 3 years in 20 countries.
 SLI continues to do contract work subcontracting ad hoc teams as necessary.

-SLI is engaged in Site Security Management during construction and subsequent operations with SCIF Constructors and Electronics and Special Aerospace Security Services, Inc. We also work with National Security Training Institute through presentations, courses, and seminars in the national security arena.
+SLI has engaged in Site Security Management during construction and subsequent operations with SCIF Constructors and Electronics and Special Aerospace Security Services, Inc. We also worked with the National Security Training Institute through presentations, courses, and seminars in the national security arena.

-SLI’s endeavors include developing strategic leadership for public and private sector executives and their organizations.
-SLI also leads risk management and assessments for insurance groups, their policyholders, and for other clients.
-SLI, Johnson and Maples, Caitlin Syndicate, and Lloyds of London worked together in risk management, food and beverage security, and investigations.
+SLI’s endeavors included developing strategic leadership and security for NASCAR Security, Local, State, and Federal Law Enforcement, and other public and private sector executives and their organizations.
+SLI also led risk management and assessments for insurance groups, their policyholders, and for other clients.

 Since 2005, Bud has served as the Chairman of the Board for Christian Family Life.